Bachna Ae Haseeno (song): First version and reception

 The first version on Rishi Kapoor as a young and energetic man who sings the song in the front of the crowd.
 The song was sung by veteran singer Kishore Kumar.
 The song directed, produced by R.D.
 Burman for his album of the film.
 The song was the biggest hit of the time.
 The film was also third highest grossing of the year.

 Second version, reception and popular culture

 Film

-After more than 20 years, Yash Chopra and Aditya Chopra made a film on the name of the song.
+After nearly 30 years, Yash Chopra and Aditya Chopra made a film on the name of the song.
 It was the eight highest-grossing film of the year and was nominated for many awards.
 It was well praised by critics.

 Remix version

 The new song was pictured on Ranbir Kapoor who was the main actor of the film.
 He changed 10 wardrobes in the song.
 The song features English lyrics and Ranbir dancing with the ladies.
-One by one, the heroines join him.
+One by one, the heroines, Deepika Padukone, Bipasha Basu and Minissha Lamba join him.
 Ranbir chases them and dances.